menu

 Occupations and Workforce

 When you are in Hermosa, you'll notice that it is more blue-collar than most other communities in America.
-40.96% of Hermosa’s employed work in blue-collar jobs, while America averages only 27.7% that do.
-Overall, Hermosa is a town of sales and office workers, construction workers and builders, and service providers.
-There are especially a lot of people living in Hermosa who work in office and administrative support (13.30%), sales jobs (9.57%), and management occupations (7.98%).
+40.52% of Hermosa’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Overall, Hermosa is a town of sales and office workers, production and manufacturing workers, and construction workers and builders.
+There are especially a lot of people living in Hermosa who work in office and administrative support (18.30%), sales jobs (13.07%), and personal care services (7.84%).

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 15.93% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+A relatively large number of people in Hermosa telecommute to their jobs.
+Overall, about 13.73% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Setting & Lifestyle